praekelt/numi-api/docs/index.rst

 .. http:post:: /projects/(str:project_id)/dialogues/

-Creates a new dialogue under the project with the id ``project_id`` using the :ref:`dialogue description <data-dialogues>` given in the request body and returns the created dialogue's description with the generated dialogue ``id`` field added.
+Creates a new dialogue under the project with the id ``project_id`` using the :ref:`dialogue description <data-dialogues>` given in the request body and returns the created dialogue's description, along with the generated dialogue ``id`` field and ``url`` field for accessing the dialogue description.

   .. sourcecode:: http